How to Get Sponsors for Your Event: 4 Steps for Your Organisation

 2. Write top-notch sponsorship letters

 Before sending sponsorship letters, strive to keep in regular contact with your prospective sponsors.
+Utilizing a calling CRM can help streamline this process by keeping track of all interactions and follow-ups with potential sponsors.
 By having conversations with the potential sponsor which gauge their interest in supporting your organisation, you can ensure the letter isn’t coming out of the blue.
 Take notes from your early conversations with prospects, then you can use the information you learn to shape what you say in the letter.

 • Reference your organisation’s work.
 Once you state what you are asking for from the sponsor, tie the ask back to your business’s mission statement.
 Highlight the specific program, project, or event the sponsor will help support.
 Explain the impact sponsors can have on these activities and how they relate back to your mission.